Persoonia laxa

 Persoonia laxa is an extinct shrub of the family Proteaceae native to the Sydney region in eastern Australia.
 It was only known from two specimens, the holotype found in Newport in 1907, and the other specimen collected in Manly the following year, with no individuals being found since.
 It was declared extinct by the Environmental Protection and Biodiversity Conservation Act 1999 in 2000 and by the International Union for Conservation of Nature in 2020.

 Description

 Persoonia laxa grew as a spreading or prostrate shrub with smooth bark.
 The flat leaves were 8–15 mm long and 1–1.8 mm wide and linear in shape.
 The leaf margins were recurved.
 The new growth is covered in sparse hairs.
-P. laxa is described as auxotelic, which means each stalk bears an individual flower that is subtended by a leaf at its junction with the stem.
-Known as pedicels, these smooth and measure 6–8 mm in length.
-The flowers occur in groups of one to three.
+P. laxa has an auxotelic inflorescence, the flowers occur in groups of one to three, with pedicels 6-8mm long. mostly subtended by leaves.
 Each individual flower consists of a cylindrical perianth, consisting of tepals fused for most of their length, within which are both male and female parts.
 The tepals are 8–9 mm long and smooth on the outside.
 The central style is surrounded by the anther, which splits into four segments; these curl back and resemble a cross when viewed from above.

 Because of limited observation prior to its extinction, little is known about its flowering and fruit.